 - Understand the causes of low NPS scores by targeted customer surveys

-Improve NPS through contact center agent self-awareness
+Improve NPS through call center QA and agent self-awareness

 The contact center is a logical touchpoint in the exploration of the customer journey because of its obvious customer engagement elements.
 Interactions, resolutions and relationship building all add up to overall customer perception.
 So, what’s the best way to encourage agents to work effectively to improve NPS?